PoyoP0yo/m/process3.md

 ## Where to Apply For Jobs And Internships
 It is not recommended to apply on Indeed or Linkedin as they often mislead you into thinking you sent applications that companies may never receive and have significantly lower success rates.
 Other options interact directly with the companies you are applying for.

 Look for jobs on [builtinseattle](https://www.builtinseattle.com) and [ycombinator](https://www.ycombinator.com).
-Go to [career fairs](https://www.uwb.edu/career-services/employers/career-fairs) when avaliable and bring several copies of your resume to hand out to employers.
+Go to [career fairs](https://www.uwb.edu/career-services/employers/career-fairs) when available and bring several copies of your resume to hand out to employers.
 Check Google Maps for local businesses and apply on their sites.
 Apply to smaller companies for a higher chance of receiving a response.

 ## Preparing For An Interview
 Interviews are crucial to getting hired at a job and you need to be prepared for what might happen during the big moment.
 You only have one first impression so you need to make it count.